Breast augmentation is a procedure to enlarge or change the shape of the breasts.

 - The appearance of your breast

-- The risk of the implant breaking or leaking in the future
+- The risk for the implant breaking or leaking in the future

 - Your future mammograms

 Your surgeon can help you decide which procedure is best for you.